Times (Wolfgang Flür album): Background and release

 Flür teased collaboration with Thomas Bangalter (pictured) on the album, but it was later revealed to be an impersonator after the release.

 Times began as a sequel to Flür's previous album, Magazine 1, which was released in 2022.
-In February 2023, Flür and his musical partner Peter Duggal stated that they received a message on Facebook from someone claiming to be Thomas Bangalter.
-Although Flür did not initially recognize the name, he later learned about Bangalter’s background with Daft Punk and expressed interest in collaborating.
-Duggal posted a photo related to the interview where Flür revealed the fact from Blitzed Magazine on Twitter, but the tweet was later deleted.
-In January 2024, Flür commented on Bangalter's collaboration on the album, stating that Bangalter was involved in bringing the project to fruition.
+In interviews in 2023 and 2024, Flür commented on Bangalter's collaboration on the album, stating that Bangalter was involved in bringing the project to fruition.
 He also revealed that he worked with Peter Hook and Juan Atkins on the upcoming album.
 At the time, the album was expected to be released in September 2024.